 The Qur’an has a miraculous nature that cannot be imitated.
 No one can produce anything similar to the Qur’an, nor ten Surahs or even one Surah like it.
 The eloquence, clarity, precision and grace of the Qur’an cannot be but from Allah.
 The great and abundant principles and meanings within the Qur’an — which are of great benefit in this world and for the Hereafter — cannot be but from Allah.
 There is nothing like His High Self and Attributes or like His sayings and actions.
 Therefore His Words are not like the words of His creatures.

 It confirms earlier books, he explains, “and is a witness to them.
-It shows the changes, perversions and corruption that have taken place within these Books” – reflecting the mainstream Islamic belief that the Jewish and Christian Scriptures of today are merely corrupted versions of the original messages of the Muslim prophets Moses and Jesus.
-The Qur’an corrects these corruptions, and no one can produce a chapter like it (v.
-38).
+It shows the changes, perversions and corruption that have taken place within these Books” — reflecting the mainstream Islamic belief that the Jewish and Christian Scriptures of today are merely corrupted versions of the original messages of the Muslim prophets Moses and Jesus.
+The Qur’an corrects these corruptions.

-Why issue a challenge like this?
-Because, turning once again to Ibn Kathir, “eloquence was a part of the nature and character of the Arabs.
-Arabic poetry including Al-Mu`allaqat — the oldest complete collection of the most eloquent ancient Arabic poems — was considered to be the best in the literary arts.
+Why issue a challenge like “bring forth a surah like it”?
+Because the eloquence of its Arabic is considered to be a sign of the Qur’an’s divine provenance.
+Ibn Kathir explains: “eloquence was a part of the nature and character of the Arabs.
+Arabic poetry including Al-Mu’allaqat — the oldest complete collection of the most eloquent ancient Arabic poems — was considered to be the best in the literary arts.
 However Allah sent down to them something whose style none were familiar with, and no one is equal in stature to imitate.
 So those who believed among them, believed because of what they knew and felt in the Book, including its beauty, elegance, benefit, and fluency.
 They became the most knowledgeable of the Qur’an and its best in adhering to it.”
 This is one of the principal reasons why traditional Islamic theology says that the Qur’an cannot be translated: losing the music of the Arabic language, it loses part of its essence.

 Here, in any case, are a number of attempts to take up the Qur’anic challenge.

-Then verses 71-93 tell the stories of Noah (vv.
+Then in verses 71-93, Allah tells the stories of Noah (vv.
 71-74) and Moses (vv.
 75-93), without significant variation from the versions in sura 7.
 Both Noah and Moses are cast in roles much like Muhammad’s: prophets whose messages go unheeded by their insolent and spiteful hearers, who are duly punished.
 Moses actually prays here that Allah not have mercy on Pharaoh: “Deface, our Lord, the features of their wealth, and send hardness to their hearts, so they will not believe until they see the grievous penalty” (v.
 88).
 Allah accepts their prayer (v.
 89), although when Pharaoh repents (v.
 90), Allah saves him (v.
 92).
-He “settled the Children of Israel in a beautiful dwelling-place,” but “they fell into schisms” (v.
+He “settled the Children of Israel in an agreeable settlement,” but began to “differ” among themselves (v.
 93).
 According to a hadith, “the Jews separated into seventy-one sects, and the Christians separated into seventy-two sects, and this Ummah [the Muslim community] will separate into seventy-three sects, one of which is in Paradise, seventy-two in the Fire.”

 But ultimately, it is up to Allah who believes and who doesn’t (vv.
 99-100).
 Why he would create human beings only to torture them in eternal fire is left unexplained.